anodyne/docs/genres.md

 While the database structure can allow for a nearly infinite number of genres to be installed, only one genre can be active at a time on a Nova instance.
 To change the active genre, you will need to locate `nova.php` in the `application/config` directory.
 On Line 15, change the existing 3-letter genre code to the desired code.
 For instance, if you wish to switch from *Deep Space Nine* to *The Original Series*, you would change from `ds9` to `tos`.

+{% callout title="Only one genre allowed" type="warning" %}
+Nova 2.7 removes the ability to install additional genres into an existing site.
+If you want to change the genres of your site, you will need to backup your database, do a fresh install, and manually migrate your data into the new database.
+{% /callout %}

 ## Files

 There are multiple locations for the files associated with each genre, including Asset Files, Images, and Ranks.